jonnonz1/nz-statute-book/acts/public/1974/local-government-act-1974.md

   (b)
   (c) to lay out new roads:
   (d) to divert or alter the course of any road:
-  (e) to increase or diminish the width of any road subject to and in accordance with the provisions of the district plan, if any, and to this Act and any other Act:
+  (e) to increase or diminish the width of any road subject to and in accordance with the provisions of the NBEA plan, if any, and to this Act and any other Act:
   (f) to determine what part of a road shall be a carriageway, and what part a footpath or cycle track only:
   (g) to alter the level of any road or any part of any road:
   (h) to stop or close any road or part thereof in the manner and upon the conditions set out in section 342 and Schedule 10: